fzhangcode/chuangqi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Computational modeling
-- Deep learning
-- Cell imaging
-- System biology
+- System biology in infectious disease
-- Infectious disease
+- Quantitative cell imaging
+- Deep learning and optimization
+- Temporal data modeling

 # Education to show in About widget